top of page

 People experiencing anxiety often describe feeling constantly on edge, trapped in cycles of overthinking, or struggling to switch off from worry.

-You may recognise some of the following experiences:
+You might recognise yourself in some of this:

 Counselling for anxiety can help individuals understand these experiences and develop healthier ways of responding to them.